digital-asset/docs.daml.com/docs/2.10.0/docs/json-api/index.rst

   Using the package ID format refers to a single package.

-  Previously JSON API had supported partially qualified template IDs, (i.e. simply ``<module>:<entity>``) as an interactive convenience which fails if there is more than one package with matching template names. **Since this format was not supported for production use and will not work with smart
+  Previously JSON API had supported partially qualified template IDs, such as simply ``<module>:<entity>``) as an interactive convenience which fails if there is more than one package with matching template names. **Since this format was not supported for production use and will not work with smart